Red-tailed Hawk

 *Wing Chord is measured from from the wrist to the tip of the longest primary feather on one wing.
 The primary feathers have a natural camber (bend), and can be measured flattened or un-flattened.

-Diet: Approx. 85% small-medium sized mammals (mice, voles, rabbits, hares and squirrels), as well as small-medium sized snakes and lizards.
+Red-tailed Hawk Diet: Approx. 85% small-medium sized mammals (mice, voles, rabbits, hares and squirrels), as well as small-medium sized snakes and lizards.
 They are also known to eat insects, birds and bats.
+Watch Red-tailed Hawks catch bats in BBC video below.

-I once witnessed a soaring Red-tailed Hawk snatch a small bird that flew too close (probably an American Goldfinch or Pine Siskin).
+I witnessed a soaring Red-tailed Hawk snatch a small bird out of the air that flew too close (probably an American Goldfinch or Pine Siskin).
 The Red-tail stooped after the bird while it spiraled downward and grabbed it.
 The Red-tail then resumed soaring and ate the bird "on the wing".
 There were at least 40 other observers at a Hawk Mountain (migration observation site) that witnessed the event that day.

 The nest is usually placed in the crotch of a large tree or on a cliff ledge at least 25 feet above the ground.
 Most nests are 15-70 feet high.

-I found a nest that was 92 feet in the broken top of a white pine.
-The key is the nest site usually has a commanding view of the area.
+I found and climbed into a Red-tailed Hawk nest that was 92 feet up in the broken top of a white pine to band the chicks.
+Their nest sites usually have a commanding view of the area.
+I also banded a chick in a Red-tailed Hawk nest that was on a cliff ledge about 100 feet above the ground.

 Nest Construction usually begins in February or March.